michurin/cnbot/README.md

 ### Disadvantages and oversimplifications

 - This bot is not design for high load
-- Throttling was not implemented
+- Throttling is not implemented
-- Retries was not implemented
+- Retries is not implemented
+- Inline keyboard, custom reply keyboard, messages editing are not supported

 ## :airplane: Quick start